Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it performs an anomaly scan for NFT collections, listing specific detectable patterns (sweep accumulation, wash trading, mint surges) and differentiates from sibling tools like anomaly_scan by focusing on NFTs.
+The description clearly states the tool performs an anomaly scan for NFT collections, specifically detecting sweep accumulation, wash trading, and mint surges.
+It distinguishes from sibling tools like anomaly_scan (generic) by specifying NFT focus.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.